Skip to content

 That call does two things.
 First, it recovers a percentage of the appointment, because some patients genuinely forgot and will rebook immediately when prompted.
 Second, it sends a signal that your practice pays attention.
 Patients who know they'll get a call are less likely to no-show next time.
 It creates social accountability without confrontation.

-If you can't reach the patient by phone, 80% of callers who reach voicemail don't leave a message and won't call back, per Forbes.
+If you can't reach the patient by phone, about 80% of callers who reach voicemail hang up without leaving a message, according to RingCentral.
 So don't just leave a voicemail and wait.
 Send a follow-up text immediately after the call attempt: "Hi [Name], we missed you at your 10am appointment today.
 No worries!
 Tap here to rebook: [link]."
 The text catches patients who screened the call but will respond to a low-pressure text.

 Tracking Repeat No-Shows